 Max Belenitsky, CEO

 After a two decade career as a portfolio manager, quantitative researcher, and executive at firms like Goldman Sachs, MSCI, and Alternative Data Group, he is leading LECA to help dogs thrive through enrichment, exercise, and proper training.

 Max grew up with dogs and around people with dogs.
-Since age 16, he has worked with hundreds of families to reduce behavioral problems, provide an outlet for excess energy, and qualify for Rally and Obedience trials.
+Since age 16, he has worked with hundreds of families to reduce behavioral problems and provide an outlet for excess energy.

 Gaby Dufresne-Cyr is the founder, teacher, dog trainer, dog behaviour consultant, and exotic animal trainer at the Dogue Shop in Montreal.
 Involved with dogs since childhood, Gaby got her first paid dog training client at the age of sixteen.